Christian Ranucci

+Biography

 Early life

 Christian Ranucci was born in Avignon on 6 April 1954 to Jean Ranucci (1921–1988), a board painter and veteran of the Indochina War, and Héloïse Mathon (1922–2013), a child minder.

 When he was four years old, he witnessed his father slashing his mother in the face with a knife—similar to the one Ranucci would later use to commit murder—at the door of a court after their divorce had been pronounced.
-However, other sources, like Ranucci's father, testified that his son did not really witness this attack, but only saw his injured mother as a nursemaid was bringing him in her arms back home.
+However, other sources, like Ranucci's father, testified that his son did not really witness this attack, but only saw his injured mother as a friend of her was bringing him in his arms.
 The two soon fled, moving home numerous times, as Héloïse Mathon was afraid that her ex-husband would kill them both.
 As a result of this experience, she became an overprotective mother.
 Years later, Ranucci, charged with Rambla's murder, confessed to the examining magistrate that he had lived his entire childhood with the constant fear that his father, depicted as violent by his mother, would eventually find and kill him.
 According to psychiatry court experts, Ranucci and Mathon had then grown exclusive to each other.

 During his school years, Ranucci was described as a mediocre pupil, repeating a year, but still earning his National Diploma (BEPC) at the age of 17.
 He was often violent towards his schoolmates, and remained immature and uncommunicative as a young man.
 Meanwhile, he worked as a waiter in a bar, Le Rio Bravo, owned by his mother, located in Saint-Jean-de-Moirans, near Voiron (Isère), which he ran when she was absent.